Overview of the user model

 Helpful info

-• Provisional membership usually begins when users perform activities (such as editing, commenting, or creating new items) on core items (like a sheet, report, or dashboard).
+• Provisional membership begins when internal users perform activities (such as editing or creating new items) on core items (like a sheet, report, or dashboard).

 • Review periods occur quarterly for annual plans and monthly for monthly plans, right before the auto-bill or invoice date.
 During these periods, System Admins should review activity and confirm whether users should become Members or get downgraded.
 Check out the Manage users help article for details.